barghouthi/blog/_posts/2018-05-01-differentiable-programming.md

 Notice that  $\frac{\partial f}{\partial x}(0) = 0$,
 since  $x = 0$ is a *stationary point*, so the rate of change at that point is 0.

-*Technically, we're computing total derivatives in the post, since we only have one input variable $x$, which I enforce for simplicity.
+*Technically, we're computing total derivatives in this post, since we only have one input variable $x$, which I enforce for simplicity.
 The general methodology I lay out here easily extends to functions with multiple input arguments.*

 ## Language semantics
 The semantics of our little language is standard.